Charles Oxenden

-Charles Oxenden (born 23 May 1800 at Deane, near Wingham Kent; died 17 March 1874 at Barham, Kent) was an English amateur cricketer who helped found the Cambridge University Cricket Club, and played first-class cricket for the club from 1820 to 1822.
-He made 4 known appearances in first-class cricket.
+Charles Oxenden (born 23 May 1800 at Deane, near Wingham Kent; died 17 March 1874 at Barham, Kent) was an English amateur cricketer who helped found the Cambridge University Cricket Club, and played for the club from 1820 to 1822.
+He made 4 known appearances in important matches.

 Charles Oxenden was educated at Harrow School, where he captained the school cricket team in 1818, and arranged the first regular Eton v Harrow cricket match.
 He was admitted to Christ's College, Cambridge in 1819.
 Subsequently, ordained as a Church of England clergyman, he was Rector of Barham from 1846 until his death.
-His son, Charles junior, was also a first-class cricketer.
+His son, Charles junior, was also a cricketer.